Alvin2024/COMP3010-CW2/README.md

 Step 3 – Located the events and scrolled down to eventide and copied and pasted.
 First ID was incorrect but second which I highlighted in the screenshot was correct.

+# Question 5:

+Step 1 – I had gone back to question 1 where I had restricted the search to user activity and extracted user names.
+That is where I found Buds username.